 For those who wash their hair daily, it might not be practical to use the water every single time.
 The ingredients are relatively inexpensive, and purchasing them in bulk saves money, but there will be more of an upfront cost than using shampoo.

-This recipe will make enough for 2 washes, but you may need less or more micellar water depending on the length of your hair.
+This recipe will make enough for 2 washes, but you may need less or more micellar water depending on the length and thickness of your hair.

 How to use this DIY micellar shampoo

-To wash your hair with the micellar water, start with dry hair.
+To wash your hair with micellar water, start with dry hair.
 You can also use it on wet hair, but I find that starting with dry hair is more effective.

 In the shower, tilt your head back and begin to pour the liquid over your scalp, taking care to avoid getting it in your eyes or on your face.
 A bottle with a narrow spout is useful, but not necessary.

 Then, either with your fingers, a shower-safe hairbrush, or a comb, gently massage the solution into your scalp.
 Leave it in your hair for at least 30 seconds before rinsing as usual.